CHTJonas/roombooking/README.md

 [![Test Coverage](https://codecov.io/gh/CHTJonas/roombooking/branch/master/graph/badge.svg)](https://codecov.io/gh/CHTJonas/roombooking)
 [![Security Warnings](https://hakiri.io/github/CHTJonas/roombooking/master.svg)](https://hakiri.io/github/CHTJonas/roombooking/master)

-This repository hosts the code for the new Room Booking System for the ADC Theatre in Cambridge.
+This repository hosts the code for the [ADC Theatre's](https://www.adctheatre.com) new Room Booking System.
-The system is under active development and accordingly there are likely to be some bugs.
-The database schema should also not be considered stable.

 The site runs as a [Ruby on Rails](https://rubyonrails.org/) application with background job processing handled by [Sidekiq](https://sidekiq.org/).
-We use [Postgres](https://www.postgresql.org/) as our backend database of choice and [Redis](https://redis.io/) to store in-memory data.
+[Postgres](https://www.postgresql.org/) is used as the backend database of choice and [Redis](https://redis.io/) to store in-memory data.

 ## Installation
-There are two officially supported methods of installation.
+There are two officially supported methods of installation:

-Docker is the preferred choice for those who want to get hands on and coding as soon as possible, whereas the native installation is more useful for developing advanced features, testing & instrumenting or for those that have trouble with the Docker process.
+1. Docker is the preferred choice for those running Windows, or for people who want to get hands on and coding as soon as possible.
+2. A native installation is more useful for developing advanced features, testing & instrumenting or for those that have trouble with the Docker process.
+It does, however, require you to be running a [UNIX-like](https://en.wikipedia.org/wiki/Unix-like) operating system.

 During the setup you'll be prompted for your Camdram API credentials which you can obtain by registering [here](https://www.camdram.net/api/apps/new).

 ### Docker Install
 [Docker](https://www.docker.com/get-started) is a lightning-fast way to get a development environment setup with minimal fuss by running virtualised containers on your machine.
-This cross-platform process should work on Windows, macOS and Linux, although there appears to be a significant performance degradation on macOS when compared to a native installation.
+This cross-platform process should work on Windows, macOS and Linux, although there will be something of a performance degradation on macOS when compared to a native installation.

 1. `git clone https://github.com/CHTJonas/roombooking.git`
 2. `cd roombooking`
 3. `docker-compose build`